kralverde/ravencoin_asset_pinner/README.md

+# Ravencoin Asset Pinner

 A script to walk the ravencoin blockchain, pinning asset CIDs to a local IFPS node as they are found.